 - The driving path is sloped.
 Summon is designed to operate on flat roads only (up to 10% grade). - A raised concrete edge is detected.
-Summon will not move the vehicle over an edge that is higher than approximately 2.5 cm. - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - Model 3 is in Trailer Mode or an accessory is attached.
+Summon will not move the vehicle over an edge that is higher than approximately 1 in (2.5 cm). - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves.

-NOTE: Summon is disabled if Model 3 is in Valet mode (see Valet Mode on page 51).
+NOTE: Summon is disabled if Model 3 is in Valet mode (see Valet Mode on page 45).